noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 - `root/project/whatever.scala`: define helper objects and one-off plugins that can be imported into your build.sbt
   - can contain: `object` `classes` expressions
 - `root/lib/`: directory `.jar` files for unmanaged dependencies
+  - in multi sub project projects, create & place jars in each subproject  `lib` dir

 #### developer files